wp-plugins/wunderground/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Fixed bug where Degree Measurement select drop-down would not show saved state as Celsius, even though it was working properly. (thanks <a href="http://www.OwlConcept.com">Robson</a>)
+* Added proper HTML escaping for High/Low formatting and temperature output

 = 1.2.2 =
 * Added GoDaddy compatibility by switching from `simplexml_load_file` to `wp_remote_fopen` and `simplexml_load_string` (<a href="http://wordpress.org/support/topic/490946">thanks, rjune</a>)